seasid3/pands-project/README.md

 9    petal_width  sepal_length  0.888580   4.777629  0.817941   0.669028  2.325498e-37  0.051374
 10   petal_width   sepal_width -0.209360   3.308426 -0.366126   0.134048  4.073229e-06  0.043740
 11   petal_width  petal_length  2.229940   1.083558  0.962865   0.927110  4.675004e-86  0.051396

-Note: In practicality, although the repeated findings above (e.g. both "sepal length versus petal length", and the reverse of "petal length versus sepal length") give different slope (m) and y-intercept values, each pair of variables in either orders give the same r and r-squared values.
+Note: In practicality, although the repeated findings above (e.g. both "sepal length versus petal length", and the reverse of "petal length versus sepal length") give different slope (m) and y-intercept values (c), each pair of variables in either order give the same *r* and $R^2$ values.
 Therefore, the entire 12 rows of output may not be required.

-Interpretation of the r and r-squared fidings:
+Interpretation of the *r* and $R^2$ fidings:
-The r-value indicates the strength of the relationship (it is expressed as a decimal) (see reference: https://statisticsbyjim.com/basics/correlations/) and r-squared is the % of the response variable variation that is explained by the liner model, 100% indicates that the model explains all of the variablity of the response data around the mean (https://blog.minitab.com/en/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit).
-Deleting the duplicates, and reducing the DataFrame to only look at R and R-squared values, iIt is clear that the relationship between petal length and petal width ia the strongest (r=0.962865, r-squared=0.927110; i.e. ~93% of the relationship between the variables are explained by the regression line/model and so they are very close to having a linear relationship).
-Next is sepal length and petal length (r-value = 0.871754, r-squared value = 75.99%).
-Suprisingly, sepal and length and sepal width have the weakest relationshio (r = -0.117570, r-squared =  1.38%)
+The *r*-value indicates the strength of the relationship (expressed as a decimal) (see reference: https://statisticsbyjim.com/basics/correlations/) and $R^2$ is the % of the response variable variation that is explained by the liner model; 100% indicates that the model explains all of the variablity of the response data around the mean (https://blog.minitab.com/en/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit).
+Reducing the DataFrame to only look at *r* and $R^2$ values, it is clear that the relationship between petal length and petal width ia the strongest (*r*=0.962865, $R^2$=0.927110; i.e. ~93% of the relationship between the variables are explained by the regression line/model and so they are very close to having a linear relationship).
+Next is sepal length and petal length (*r*-value = 0.871754, $R^2$ value = 75.99%).
+Suprisingly, sepal and length and sepal width have the weakest relationship (*r* = -0.117570, $R^2$ =  1.38%).

-      x_variable    y_variable    r_value  r_squared
-0   sepal_length   sepal_width  -0.117570   0.013823
-1   sepal_length  petal_length   0.871754   0.759955
-2   sepal_length   petal_width   0.817941   0.669028
-4    sepal_width  petal_length  -0.428440   0.183561
-5    sepal_width   petal_width  -0.366126   0.134048
-8   petal_length   petal_width   0.962865   0.927110

 ## *Analysis 6: Exploring differences*

-Researching which statistical test should be used for comparison where the dataset doesn't very normally, I have decided to carryout a Kruskal-Wallis test to analyse if there is a statistial difference (in the medians) between each features for each of the species/iris class (see references: https://stats.oarc.ucla.edu/spss/whatstat/what-statistical-analysis-should-i-usestatistical-analyses-using-spss/#:~:text=The%20Kruskal%20Wallis%20test%20is,permits%20two%20or%20more%20groups. and https://en.wikipedia.org/wiki/Kruskal%E2%80%93Wallis_test).
-This test will indicate if significant differences exist.
-SciPy has a function kruskal() (see official documentation: https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kruskal.html) which "tests the null hypothesis that the population median of all of the groups are equal.
+Researching which statistical test should be used for comparison where the dataset doesn't very normally, a Kruskal-Wallis test is used to analyse if there is a statistially significant difference in the medians between each features for each of the species/iris class (see references: .https://stats.oarc.ucla.edu/spss/whatstat/what-statistical-analysis-should-i-usestatistical-analyses-using-spss/#:~:text=The%20Kruskal%20Wallis%20test%20is,permits%20two%20or%20more%20groups and https://en.wikipedia.org/wiki/Kruskal%E2%80%93Wallis_test). (see official documentation: https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kruskal.html) .
+This function *"tests the null hypothesis that the population median of all of the groups are equal.
 It is a non-parametric version of ANOVA.
-The test works on 2 or more independent samples, which may have different sizes..rejecting the null hypothesis does not indicate which of the groups differs".
-Doing my best to write the script, I asked ChatGPT for help (see conversation: https://chatgpt.com/share/681e43ba-f39c-800d-96d8-74b732aee3e7).
-In the end, I copied all of my code in for review as I wanted to be sure the code I had written earlier as part of other funcions (defining features etc.) was correctly carried through into the Kruskal-Wallis H-test code.
-The output was saved as kruskal_wallis.txt.
+The test works on 2 or more independent samples, which may have different sizes..rejecting the null hypothesis does not indicate which of the groups differs"*.
+After a best attempt to write the script, ChatGPT is consulted for help (see conversation: https://chatgpt.com/share/681e43ba-f39c-800d-96d8-74b732aee3e7).
+All of the code is copied in for review as to ensure the code written earlier as part of other funcions (defining features etc.) is correctly carried through into the Kruskal-Wallis H-test code.
+The output is saved as "kruskal_wallis.txt":

 From the output (kruskal_wallis.txt):
 For 'sepal_length', p = 0.0000 (p<0.05): Reject H0; at least one group median is significantly different.
 For 'sepal_width', p = 0.0000 (p<0.05): Reject H0; at least one group median is significantly different.
 For 'petal_length', p = 0.0000 (p<0.05): Reject H0; at least one group median is significantly different.
 For 'petal_width', p = 0.0000 (p<0.05): Reject H0; at least one group median is significantly different.

 Findings indicate that for each feature (sepal lenght, sepal width, petal length and petal width) there is at least one pair of iris class within that feature that differs from the measurements of that feature in another class.
-As discussed before, a post-hoc test will need to be carried out to see where the differences lie.
+As discussed before, a post-hoc test must be carried out to see where the differences lie.

 Post-Hoc test:
-I am going to try to copy the code for the Kruskal-Wallis test and adapt this for the Dunn test as this allows for pairwise comparisons between groups, and was specifically designed for use after the Kruskal-Willis test (see reference: https://www.geeksforgeeks.org/how-to-perform-dunns-test-in-python/).
-The Dunn test will compare the species for each feature to see which pairs differ significantly.
-To carry out the Dunn post-hoc test, I need to import the scikit-posthocs module.
-The posthoc_dunn() function (see official documentation: https://scikit-posthocs.readthedocs.io/en/latest/generated/scikit_posthocs.posthoc_dunn.html).
-From the documentation, the Dunn test is a post-hoc test "for multiple comparisons of mean rank sums..
-May be used after Kruskal-Wallis one-way analysis of variance by ranks to do pairwise comparisons" As some of the data (petal width for all species) is not distributed normally and becauase the measures aren't paired, this is the correct post hoc test.
-To use this, I had to install the skikit-posthocs module in the command module (pip install scikit-posthocs).
+Copying and adapting the code for the Kruskal-Wallis test, code is written for the Dunn post-hoc test, which allows for pairwise comparisons between groups, and is specifically designed for use after the Kruskal-Willis test (see reference: https://www.geeksforgeeks.org/how-to-perform-dunns-test-in-python/).
+The "posthoc_dunn()" function (see official documentation: https://scikit-posthocs.readthedocs.io/en/latest/generated/scikit_posthocs.posthoc_dunn.html) is used *"for multiple comparisons of mean rank sums..
+May be used after Kruskal-Wallis one-way analysis of variance by ranks to do pairwise comparisons"*.
+As some of the data (petal width for all species) is not distributed normally and becauase the measures aren't paired, this is the correct post hoc test.
+To carry out the Dunn post-hoc test, the skikit-posthocs module is installed in the command module (pip install scikit-posthocs) and the scikit-posthocs module is imported in analysis.py.

-Asking ChatGPT for help with the code (https://chatgpt.com/share/681e9548-99fc-800d-bd12-33610c02f427), the outputs are saved for each feature and show results for the comparison between the three iris species/classes for that feature.
-I saved the output as a text file (dunns_test_{feature}.txt).
+Asking ChatGPT for help with the code (https://chatgpt.com/share/681e9548-99fc-800d-bd12-33610c02f427), the outputs show results for the comparison between the three iris species/classes for that feature (saved as "dunns_test_{feature}.txt" files).
+The findings of statistically significant differences are the following:
+ For all features (petal length, petal width, sepal length and sepal width), the Iris classes are all statisticlly different from each other:
+  - setosa vs versicolor: p = 0.0000 (p<0.05): Reject H0; groups are significantly different.
+  - setosa vs virginica: p = 0.0000 (p<0.05): Reject H0; groups are significantly different.
+  - versicolor vs virginica: p = 0.0000 (p<0.05): Reject H0; groups are significantly different.

 ## *Analysis 7: Visualising correlations in a heatmap*

-At this stage of this project, I have researched the dataset and analyses availble for use, using python, and applied them according to what I would do if this was a live work project.
-Following this, I now wish to carry out analyses similar to those others have done, that I did not consider myself.
+With the above sections complete, the dataset is investigated further, using Python.

-I will visualise the correlations between the features using the seaborn heatmap() function (see official documentation: https://seaborn.pydata.org/generated/seaborn.heatmap.html).
-The plot is saved as "heatmap_features.png"
+a) Correlations between the features are visualised using the seaborn "heatmap()" function (see official documentation: https://seaborn.pydata.org/generated/seaborn.heatmap.html).
+The plot is saved as "heatmap_features.png".

-Additionally, I will carry out principal component analysis (https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html) as the output plot looks very interesting and can indicate whether a species can be predicted by one, or more, feature.
-I had to get a lot of help from ChatGPT on this (see conversation: https://chatgpt.com/share/68208ed4-9920-800d-9002-749b64faee66).
-The output is saved as pca_iris_dataset.png and pcd_explained_variance.txt
+b) Principal component analysis (PCA) is carried out (https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html) as the output plot looks very interesting and can indicate whether a species can be predicted by one, or more, feature.
+This code relies heavily on ChatGPT (see conversation: https://chatgpt.com/share/68208ed4-9920-800d-9002-749b64faee66).
+The output is saved as "pca_iris_dataset.png" and "pcd_explained_variance.txt".

-Finally, a useful technique I came across was to look at skewness and check for outlier detection (see reference: https://www.linkedincom/pulse/iris-dataset-analysis-using-machine-learning-techniques-pramod-sahu-g3kgf/).
+c) Skewness is examined and the data is checked for outliers (see reference: https://www.linkedincom/pulse/iris-dataset-analysis-using-machine-learning-techniques-pramod-sahu-g3kgf/).
-Asking ChatGPT for help (see conversation: https://chatgpt.com/share/68209f9c-a678-800d-8dc8-ecd0a2ee96f7), I saved the outputs to skewness_kurtosis.txt and the plots to distributions_sepal_width.txt, distributions_sepal_length.txt, distributions_petal_width.txt and distributions_petal_length.txt
+Asking ChatGPT for help (see conversation: https://chatgpt.com/share/68209f9c-a678-800d-8dc8-ecd0a2ee96f7), the outputs are saved to skewness_kurtosis.txt and the plots to "distributions_sepal_width.txt", "distributions_sepal_length.txt", "distributions_petal_width.txt" and "distributions_petal_length.txt".

-Although I didn't need it here, a very useful method for datasets I am exploring without knowing much about them would be to check the dataset for duplicates (https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) and return the dataset with the duplicaes removed, using the .drop_duplicates() (see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html)
+d) Although not needed here, a very useful method for new datasets is to check the dataset for duplicates (https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) and return the dataset with the duplicate rows removed, using the ".drop_duplicates()" (see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html)

+# Conclusion

+The Iris dataset has been succesfully imported from a .csv file to analysis.py and converted to a pandas DataFrame, upon which multiple visualisations and analyses are applied.
+Conducting the methods described above, it was possible to practice working in Python using real-world data and provided a glimpse into the breath and depth of options open to an analyst when examining a dataset using python.

-### Comment:
+### Final comment

-Reviewing the outputs, to help with readability, I went back and added print() througout the analysis.py file to insert blank lines where needed (https://www.reddit.com/r/learnpython/comments/uqajbh/how_to_print_space_between_output_lines/).

 I really enjoyed this project.
-It was brilliant to get to grips with importing a csv file and then working on it using vistualisations and analysis.
+It was brilliant to get to grips with working with a dataset from beginning to end, using python, from importing a .csv file and to working on it using vistualisations and analysis.
 I really feel like I could take my own database at work and analyse it like I did here, which I definitely couldnt have done before doing this project.
 Thank you for a very useful assignment!